Emotional Wellness During Peri/Menopause

 Exercise can be powerful for mental health, but this doesn’t have to mean high-intensity workouts.
 Walking, dancing, yoga, or gentle strength training can regulate cortisol, support sleep, and improve mood.

 The key during peri/menopause is intuitive movement and listening to your body’s cues rather than punishing it into a rigid routine.
+With the pelvic floor and vaginal health changes that happen in this phase of life, it’s important to focus on strengthening your pelvic floor.

 5. Mindfulness, Breathwork, and Nervous System Regulation

-Mindfulness-based practices like breathwork, meditation, or yoga nidra help soothe the nervous system and foster emotional resilience.
+Mindfulness-based practices like breathwork, meditation, or yoga help soothe the nervous system and foster emotional resilience.
 Even just 5 minutes a day of deep belly breathing can make a difference.

 Try this simple grounding prompt: “Notice five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.”

-6. Prioritize Sleep Hygiene
+6. Prioritize Sleep

-7. Build a Support Network
+8. Build a Support Network

 Mental Health During Peri/Menopause Matters